The following article appeared in the Left-leaning Israeli newspaper Haaretz on 21 December 2015:

 Earlier, when told by his teacher that he will be departing soon to prepare a home in heaven for his followers, who will be joining him there one day, the practical-minded Thomas says, “Lord, we do not know where you are going; how can we know the way?”
 (John 14:5).

 The assignment of December 21 as the date of Thomas death is derived from a tradition that anyone who fits the description of a doubting Thomas might have some difficulty giving credence to.

 Priests of Kali

 A late tradition sees Thomas as having carried the gospel of Jesus to the Indian subcontinent, first to the north-western kingdom of Gondophorus.
-Then, according to the third-century Acts of Thomas, in the year 52, the apostle sailed, in the company of a Jewish traveler named Abbanes, to the southern tip of India, to the port of Muziris, present-day Pattanam, in Kerala state.
+Then, according to the third-century Acts of Thomas, in the year 52, the apostle sailed, in the company of a Jewish traveller named Abbanes, to the southern tip of India, to the port of Muziris, present-day Pattanam, in Kerala state.

 Kerala was home, even at that time, to a Jewish community.
 A 17th-century work called Thomma Parvam (Songs of Thomas) says that he converted 40 Jews upon his arrival, along with 3,000 Hindus of Brahmin origin.

 Modern historians believe that Christianity actually arrived in India several centuries after the era of the historical Thomas, with the arrival of Christians from Syria and from Perisa.